 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Welldesigned engineering controls can be highly effective in protecting workers and will typically be independent of that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventilation system must match the particular process and chemical or contaminant in use.
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.